mandrasch/my-ddev-lab/docs/tutorials/cms-and-frameworks/statamic.md

 DDEV offers an incredible feature called [Hosting Provider Integration](https://ddev.readthedocs.io/en/stable/users/providers/provider-introduction/).
 This enables writing little scripts which can pull files from remote servers to your local development project.

+### Git strategy

+To use push, we'll ignore the content folder in git locally:

+Add `/content to `.gitignore`

 TODO: Add example